Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Non-AdS black hole solution

-which is solvable for finding a new static solution with appropriate boundary conditions.
+Eqs.(\ref{pe1}) and (\ref{pe2}) are solved numerically to find a new static solution when imposing appropriate boundary conditions.
 We note that the AdS black hole solution $\bar{f}(r)$ approaches asymptotically AdS like $r^2$ as $r\rightarrow\infty$.
-To accommodate this asymptotic behavior, we introduce a new coordinate of $z=\frac{r_+}{r}$ so that $f(r)$ and $h(r)$ become $f=f(z)$ and $h=h(z)$ whose region is covered by $0< z \le 1$.
-The location of $z=1$ corresponds to the event horizon $r=r_+$, whereas $z\to0$ implies $r\to\infty$.
-Hence, it seems to impose the AdS boundary conditions at $z=0$.
+To plug in this asymptotic behavior, we introduce a new coordinate of $z=\frac{r_+}{r}$ so that $f(r)$ and $h(r)$ become $f=f(z)$ and $h=h(z)$ whose working region is compactified by $0< z \le 1$.
+Here, $z=1$ corresponds to the event horizon $r=r_+$, whereas $z\to0$ implies $r\to\infty$.
+Hence, we impose the AdS boundary condition at $z=0$.
 However, $f(z)$ and $h(z)$ being proportional to $z^{-2}$ are still divergent at $z=0$.
-Instead, we pay attention to functions of $z^2f(z)$ and $z^2h(z)$ which are finite between $z=0$ and $z=1$ as
+To resolve it, functions of $z^2f(z)$ and $z^2h(z)$ are introduced as